IBM i: PASE

 PASE (Portable Applications Solutions Environment) provides binary compatibility for user mode AIX executables which do not interact directly with the AIX kernel, and supports the 32-bit and 64-bit AIX Application Binary Interfaces.
 PASE was first included in a limited and undocumented form in the V4R3 release of OS/400 to support a port of Smalltalk.
 It was first announced to customers at the time of the V4R5 release, by which time it had gained significant additional functionality.

 PASE consists of the AIX userspace running on top of a system call interface implemented by the SLIC.
 The system call interfaces allows interoperability between PASE and native IBM i applications, for example, PASE applications can access the integrated database, or call native IBM i applications, and vice versa.
 During the creation of PASE, a new type of single level storage object named a Teraspace was added to the operating system, which allows each PASE process to have a private 1TiB space which is addressed with 64-bit pointers.
 This was necessary since all IBM i jobs (i.e. processes) typically share the same address space.
 PASE applications do not use the hardware-independent TIMI instructions, and are instead compiled directly to Power machine code.

+Ports of open source software to IBM i typically target PASE instead of the native IBM i APIs in order to simplify porting.
+Open source software for IBM i is typically packaged using the RPM package format, and installed with the YUM package manager.

-PASE is distinct from the Qshell environment, which is an implementation of a Unix shell and associated utilities built on top of IBM i's native POSIX-compatible APIs.
+PASE is distinct from the Qshell environment, which is an implementation of a Unix shell and associated utilities built on top of IBM i's native (through XPF) POSIX-compatible APIs.